Are you sure bicycle hire is the best option?

 3. When renting carbon bicycles, check for signs of frame damage.
 If you are renting the latest Dogma from the Pinarello store in Mallorca, you can expect it to be in pretty good shape.
 Most hire bikes however have been around for a couple of seasons, so don’t be surprised if the factory finish has worn off.

 Scrapes and chips on the paintwork of a carbon frame usually aren’t anything to be worried about.
-Have our look at blog about carbon bikes if you’ve got questions, but as a general rule, if there are any marks or dings on a carbon frame you are worried about, push firmly on them with your thumb.
+As a general rule, if there are any marks or dings on a carbon frame you are worried about, push firmly on them with your thumb.
 If the carbon is firm and hard, you should be good.
 If the carbon bends or compresses under your finger, there is likely a fracture and you are best off asking for a different bike.

 4. Give the components on your hire bike a quick safety check.
 There are a few things to look over before taking a hire bike on holiday out for a spin.
 Like kicking the tyre of a second hand car, but much more useful.